KATAMA AIRFIELD TRUST MISSION

 Projects and Programs

-We have a goal to develop scholarships for funding low income local children who want to develop or continue their love of aviation and learn how to fly.
+For the future, the Town of Edgartown is limited in what they can do for the airfield, and the trust funding we raise can help solve some of the needs to keep the facility safe and functional.
+More buildings on the property are in need of renovations and upkeep.
+The trust also has goals to develop scholarships for funding low income local children who want to develop or continue their love of aviation and learn how to fly.
 A local aviation youth camp and the development of an airfield museum to share the history of the property is as being discussed as potential trust programs for the future.